akuklev/akuklev.github.io/kotlin-inplace.md

 Inplace objects
 ---------------

+Using the outlined approach to accessability management, we can implement the approach proposed in [Linearity and Uniqueness: An Entente Cordiale](https://link.springer.com/chapter/10.1007/978-3-030-99336-8_13) combining it with ideas by Lionel Parreaux.

-Often it is desirable to pass an object without allowing to capture or expose it, so let's introduce the following annotation:
+It is often desirable to pass an object without allowing to capture or expose it, so let's introduce the following annotation:
 ```kotlin
 fun foo(@inplace x : X)     // `x` can be only used inside `foo` while `foo` is executed
 ```